-These methods of communication have a key thing in common, which is that you are not engaging in a live conversation.
-It is not obvious that your first response should be to calmly seek clarification about what the sender intended to convey in their message.
+These methods of communication (email, messages etc) have a key thing in common, which is that you are not engaging in a live conversation.
+It is often therefore not obvious that your first response should be to calmly seek clarification.
+What was the sender intending to convey in their message?
 Almost certainly the nuance or vital context, lost in written communication, is being missed.

-Technology has made rapid communication so easy, fire off an email or message but technology hasn’t installed a pause, clarify and, if necessary, calm down button!
-You therefore must do it yourself and frankly this is normally learnt through making mistakes and then having to undo the damage caused by a premature, and angry response.
+Technology has made rapid communication so easy.
+Fire off an email or message and wait for a response.
+But technology hasn’t installed a pause, clarify and, if necessary, calm down button!
+We, therefore, must do it ourselves.
+Unfortunately, this often painful lesson is normally learnt through making mistakes and then having to undo the damage caused by a premature, and angry response.

 technology hasn't installed a pause, clarify and calm down button!

-People often forget that the most important part of their communication is not their intent (it is of course important) but rather how the message was received i.e. what the recipient heard or read is the key.
-The disconnect that can build up between intention of the message and how the message was received is how miscommunication commonly occurs.
+People often forget that the most important part of their communication is not their intent but rather how the message was received i.e. what the recipient heard or read is the key.
+The disconnect that can build up between the intention of the message and how the message was received is how miscommunication commonly occurs.

 If it is important to respond using the same channel, then draft a response and leave it.
-You can return to after you have taken a break, grab a coffee, go for a walk, perhaps even hit the gym.
+You can return to after you have taken a break.
+Grab a coffee, go for a walk, perhaps even work out in the gym.
 Inevitably when you return you will significantly tone down your reply.
 Even better, and what I recommend you do, speak to the person before responding and discuss to directly seek clarification.
 This will either have the result of clarifying any miscommunication or if there is genuine disagreement at least you are 100% sure and can respond calmly and factually.

 Speak to the person!